michahoiting/rv-link/README.md

 ## Building from source
 This project currently *only* supports the PlatformIO build system, so you will need to install [PlatformIO](https://docs.platformio.org/en/latest/what-is-platformio.html).

-Run the following commands to build all firmware variants and upload the RV-Link firware to e.g. the Sipeed Longan Nano RISC-V development board:
+Run the following commands to build all firmware variants and upload the RV-Link firmware to e.g. the Sipeed Longan Nano RISC-V development board:
 ```
 $ pio run
 $ pio run -e sipeed-longan-nano -t upload